 For Harman Becker/Aptiv (co-litigant)

-DLA Piper (Munich): Marcus Gampp (Lead), Philip Cepl (Cologne); associates: Constanze Krenz, Philipp Krusemarck, Katharina Ernicke, Kokularajah Paheenthararajah (Cologne)
+DLA Piper (Munich): Markus Gampp (Lead), Philipp Cepl (Cologne); associates: Constanze Krenz, Philipp Krusemarck, Katharina Ernicke, Kokularajah Paheenthararajah (Cologne)

 For Texas Instruments (co-litigant)